 Note: A second port used for two-phase commit resynchronization operations over TCP/IP connections is assigned by the server.
-For example, the DB2 for OS/390 bootstrap dataset assigns the port number to be used for resynchronization for inbound connections to DB2 for OS/390 only.
+For example, the DB2 for OS/390 bootstrap dataset assigns a port number (RESPORT) to be used for resynchronization for inbound connections to DB2 for OS/390 only.
 No service name need be defined for this.